-It is proposed that the number of directors to be elected at the Meeting be fixed at seven (7).
-The Board recommends voting in favour of the fixing of the number of directors of the Company at seven (7).
-The persons named in the enclosed Form of Proxy as the designated proxyholders of the Company, if not expressly directed to the contrary in the Form of Proxy, intend to vote FOR the fixing of the number of directors of the Company at seven (7).
+It is proposed that the number of directors to be elected at the Meeting be fixed at six (6).
+To be effective, the fixing of the number of directors must be approved by a simple majority of the votes cast by Shareholders, present in person or represented by proxy, at the Meeting.
+The Board of Directors unanimously recommends that the Shareholders vote in favour of the resolution fixing the number of directors to be elected at the Meeting at six (6).
+The persons named in the enclosed Form of Proxy as the designated proxyholders of the Company, if not expressly directed to the contrary in the Form of Proxy, intend to vote FOR the resolution fixing of the number of directors of the Company at six (6).